Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 Want to go further in getting the plastic out of your toiletry routine?
 Start with these reviews:

-Check out my entire strategy on how to pack light – shampoo bars are just one small part of it!
+- Check out my strategy for how to pack light – shampoo bars are just one small part of it!

-Or if you want to read more about China, I have a whole archive of stories from my time living there.
+- For more, I have a whole archive of China stories from my time living there.

 I hope you found this Viori shampoo review helpful!
 What do you think – are you interested in trying these bars?
 If you have any questions, leave them below in the comments and I’ll get back to you!